Start-up Questions:

 5. What should I be looking for in an outsourced/part-time CFO?

 Training, Experience, and References.
 A great CFO generally is a CPA and often times has a master’s degree in tax, accountancy, or business administration.
 While additional credentials are possible and maybe desirable given the exact nature of your business, continuing professional education is a requirement to maintain the CPA designation.
-A great start-up CFO’s resume will show a progression through an accounting department staff to manager to controller, plus or minus a few steps.
+A great start-up CFO’s resume will show a progression through an accounting department staff to the manager to the controller, plus or minus a few steps.
 This shows that the candidate fully understands the entirety of the accounting process and can jump in at any step that needs attention, which is essential for startups with small, often understaffed accounting departments or who outsource their accounting function entirely.
 Lastly the track record of the CFO and their team (if applicable) within your specific industry and related to your specific growth goals.

 6. I have no idea how to pay employees or manage benefits and human resources, help!